parikshit95/ParrondosParadox/README.md

-The rest of the paper is organized as follows, section II. introduces the games more formally and describes the results of the simulations.Section III. and IV. model the game by elaborating on the theory behind MarkovChains, Discrete Dynamical Systems and the Perron 􀀀 Frobenius Theorem and evaluates whether theory explains the results from the simulations respectively.Section V. concludes.
+The rest of the paper is organized as follows, section II. introduces the games more formally and describes the results of the simulations.Section III. and IV. model the game by elaborating on the theory behind MarkovChains, Discrete Dynamical Systems and the Perron-Frobenius Theorem and evaluates whether theory explains the results from the simulations respectively.Section V. concludes.
 Finally, Section VI. ponders on the applications of the model and their scope in fields such as Finance.

+The Matlab files here can be used to run similar simulations involving biased coins.